radoslavdodek/flink-kafka-streaming-example/README.md

 ### Starting the Apache Flink and Kafka Services

-The project contains a [docker-compose.yml](./docker-compose.yml) file specifies these services:
+The project contains a [docker-compose.yml](./docker-compose.yml) file which specifies these services:
 ```
 ┌─────────────────────────────────────┐
 │ Apache Kafka                        │